-At Vaughan & Vaughan, our team of construction accident attorneys in Indiana has been helping accident victims recover the compensation they need for over 100 years.
-Find out more about your legal options by giving us a call or completing our online contact form.
-We offer free consultations to accident victims, so don’t hesitate to reach out today.
+At Vaughan & Vaughan, our team of personal injury lawyers in Indiana has been helping accident victims recover the compensation they need for over 100 years.
+Learn more about how we can help so you can begin rebuilding your future.

 You Must Establish Liability Before You Can Pursue Compensation

-What a Construction Accident Attorney in Indiana Can Do for You
+What an Experienced Construction Accident Attorney in Indiana Can Do for You

 Once your attorney has finished their investigation, they will go over the losses you sustained and evaluate how much your claim is worth.
 The next step will depend on the path you have chosen for pursuing compensation.
-Your lawyer will likely either submit an insurance claim to the liable party’s insurer or file a lawsuit against the at-fault party with the court.
+Your lawyer will likely either submit an insurance claim to the liable party’s insurance company or file a construction accident lawsuit against the at-fault party with the court.

 If you have chosen to pursue litigation, your attorney will then begin the steps of the pretrial process.
 Once all the pretrial steps have been completed, your lawyer will represent you in court if necessary.
-At every step, your attorney will also be in talks with opposing counsel, working to negotiate a fair settlement deal.
+At every step, your attorney will also be in talks with opposing counsel, working to negotiate a fair settlement with the responsible parties.

 Damages You Can Claim Following a Construction Accident

-Following a construction accident, it is important to determine what damages you are eligible to pursue.
+Following a construction site accident, it is important to determine what damages you are eligible to pursue.
 The specific details of your case will dictate what damages apply.
-Identifying all the damages you are entitled to claim can be challenging without the help of an expert.
+Identifying all the damages you are entitled to claim can be challenging without the help of an experienced legal team.

 All of the losses you endured that were financial in nature are categorized as economic damages.
-Because of the fact that these losses are monetary, evaluating their worth is typically straightforward.
+Because these losses are monetary, evaluating their worth is typically straightforward.
 Some of the economic damages most commonly claimed include: